zdravkov/kendo-docs/api/web/editor.md

 ##### document `Document` *(optional)*

 The document that the range is associated with.
-If ommited, the document of the editor editing area will be used.
+If omitted, the document of the editor editing area will be used.

 #### Returns